ajay9634/Ajay-prefix/README.md

 - Installation guide video -
 [![Ajay Prefix Installation Video](https://img.youtube.com/vi/NXCquIv8D4c/0.jpg)](https://www.youtube.com/watch?v=NXCquIv8D4c)

+# Tricky installation

+Some Emu may prevent change in system.reg and user.reg like winlator bionic container etc , It install fine on normal container.

+Here are some methods to install Ajay prefix registry in current container.

+### For Winlator bionic container

+- Download home.zip from here , Extract it then copy home folder to drive Z by wfm

 # ⚠️ Move game save data to Ajay prefix

 If you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...